fau-masters-collected-works-cgarbin/dropout-vs-batch-normalization/README.md

 **IMPORTANT**: The project is configured for TensorFlow without GPU.
 If you are using it on a GPU-enabled system, open `requirements.txt` and follow th instructions there to use the GPU version of TensorFlow.

-The project depends on specific versions of Keras and TensorFlow.
+The project depends on specific versions TensorFlow and other packages.
 The safest way to install the correct versions, without affecting other projects you have on your computer, is to create a Python virtual environment specifically for this project.

 The official guide to Python virtual environment is [here](https://docs.python.org/3/tutorial/venv.html).